Selecting a language will automatically trigger the translation of the page content.

 Visa mention "residence card to be requested within 2 months of arrival"

-• professional or independent (trader, artisan, etc.),
+• a professional or self-employed person (trader, craftsman, etc.),

-• pensioner or pensioner's spouse,
+• pensioner or pensioner spouse,

-• artist.
+• of artist.

 Répondez aux questions successives et les réponses s’afficheront automatiquement